WHO provides medicines, supplies, and equipment for maternal, newborn, and mental he...

 Saving Liberia's future, one measles shot at a time

-Monrovia, Liberia - In the Kessely Boulevard community, Shedrick Barlee, a 36-year-old father, clutches his one-year-old son, Blessed Barlee, as a healthcare worker prepares to administer the measles vaccine. .
+Monrovia, Liberia - In the Kessely Boulevard community, Shedrick Barlee, a 36-year-old father, clutches his one-year-old son, Blessed Barlee, as a healthcare worker prepares to administer the measles vaccine.
 Since 2021 Liberia has been battling an outbreak of measles due largely to interruption of routine immunization on account of the COVID-19 pandemic.
-At total of 13,334 cases and 95 deaths were recorded by Liberia’s national public health institute.
+At total of 13 334 cases and 95 deaths were recorded by the National Public Health Institute of Liberia.

 WHO delivers essential medical supplies to combat substance abuse in Liberia